PelionIoT/mbl-docs/Docs/Reqs_and_env/set_up_env_and_hardware.md

-## Preparing a development environment
+`## Preparing a development environment

 ### Accounts and credentials

-To build and run Mbed Linux OS (MBL), you will need:
+To build and run Mbed Linux OS (MBL), you need:

 * A [Pelion Device Management](https://portal.mbedcloud.com/) account.
 * A GitHub account with access to private ARMmbed repositories (supplied by Arm to users enrolled in the preview).

 ### Software requirements

-To build MBL, you will need:
+To build MBL, you need:

 * A PC running Ubuntu.